-Fircrest's Form-Based Code (FBC) is an alternative to conventional zoning regulations with an increased focus on the design of the public realm - the public space defined by the exterior of buildings and the surrounding streets and open space.
+Fircrest's Form-Based Code (FBC) is an alternative to conventional land use (zoning) regulations with an increased focus on the design of the public realm - the public space defined by the exterior of buildings and the surrounding streets and open space.

-A key difference between a conventional use-based code and an FBC is that an FBC does not determine entitlements through units per acre or Floor Area Ratio (FAR).
-Conventional density controls have not produced diversity or variety in living and working arrangements in a contextual manner and instead have resulted in uniformity of designs within zones.
-In contrast, an FBC deals with building types that differ in design and intensities of development.
+A key difference between a conventional use-based code and FBC is that an FBC does not result in zoning approvals based on units per acre or floor area ratio (FAR).
+Conventional density controls have not produced diversity or variety in living and working arrangements in a contextual manner and instead have resulted uniformity in within zones. designs contrast, an FBC deals with building types that differ in design and intensities development.